pgm-eliabell/graduaatsprogramma/README.md

 ### Additional Notes

-- **Database Configuration**: Ensure your MariaDB database is configured correctly in your Symfony `.env` file.
+- **Database Configuration**: Ensure your PostgreSQL database is configured correctly in your Symfony `.env` file.
 - **Environment Variables**: Check and configure any necessary environment variables in the `.env` file for both Symfony and Vue.js.